-VA's Proposed Action is to establish an approximately 122,900-square-foot, one or two-story OPC with associated parking (approximately 750 on-site parking spaces) in the Daytona Beach, Volusia County, Florida area.
-Two undersized leased clinics would be replaced by the new facility, and the downtown Jacksonville OPC would continue to provide Veterans' healthcare services.
+VA's Proposed Action is to establish an approximately 122,900-square-foot1, one or two-story OPC with associated parking (approximately 750 on-site parking spaces) in the Daytona Beach, Volusia County, Florida area.
+Two undersized leased clinics would be replaced by the new facility.